littone39/cs257/webapp/readme.txt

 to datamaps
 - descriptions of the variables/short description of what does the data mean and link to World Happiness Report for more information
-- description of the generated chart (what are all the dots??)
+- short description of the generated chart (what are all the dots??)
+- code: fix api endpoints to make more sense with our data and remove unnecessary functions from js.
 Ideally we will add:
 - country map color coded -- happiest countries darker, less happy countries lighter
 - hover over plotted points to see country name